 May is Whisky Month and people across Edinburgh, Scotland – and the world – rejoice in a celebration of Uisge Beatha (“water of life.”)

-Arriving as it does before the summer festivals, it’s the perfect time for both whisky novices and connoisseurs to jump headfirst into Edinburgh’s whisky culture.
-As if any further excuse to raise a dram was necessary, there’s also World Whisky Day on the 18th of the month.
+Arriving as it does before the summer festivals, may is the perfect time for both whisky novices and connoisseurs to jump headfirst into Edinburgh’s whisky culture.
+As if any further excuse to raise a dram was necessary, there’s also World Whisky Day on the 17th of the month.

 So, let’s get into the ‘spirit’ and discover how to celebrate whisky month in Edinburgh.